ergon/airlock-helm-charts/charts/microgateway/README.md

 #### Credentials to pull image from Docker registry
 The Microgateway image is published in a private Docker registry to which only granted accounts have access.
-In order to download this image, the credentials must be configured in a secret and passed to the Helm chart to use when downloading the image.
+In order to download this image, the Helm chart needs the Docker credentials to authenticate against the Docker registry.
+Either an already existing Docker secret is provided (`imagePullSecrets`) during the installation of the Microgateway, or a Kubernetes secret is created with the provided credentials (`imageCredentials`).

   The example below shows how to create a secret with the credentials to download the image from the Docker registry.
   ```